 Jebel Sahro Walking Week

-- A short trekking holiday into one of Morocco`s wildest regions
+- A superb trekking holiday into one of Morocco`s wildest regions

 - Stunning views of snow-capped M`Goun from the summit of Kouacouch

 - Trek to the inconic rock formation of Bab n`Ali

-South of the Atlas Mountains, the Jebel Sahro is a mountainous region of volcanic origin that makes an excellent destination for some winter sunshine, culture and exercise.
-This is a rugged world of gorges, rock spires and mesas that shelters a number of picturesque Berber villages.
-Starting in Marrakech, we cross the Atlas at the Tizi n'Tichka (2260m) and traverse the Dades Valley with its kasbahs and palm groves to reach the start of our walk.
-For 4 days, we head south on quiet trails through the Sahro, crossing remote uplands and camping beside the stone-built summer settlements or ‘azibs' of the Berbers.
+South of the Atlas Mountains, the Jebel Sahro is a beautiful mountainous region of volcanic origin that makes an excellent destination for some winter sunshine trekking and a real cultural journey through a dramatic landscape.
+This is a rugged world of gorges and rock spires that shelters a number of picturesque Berber villages alongside offering some superb rock formations.
+Starting in Marrakech, we cross the Atlas at the Tizi n'Tichka (2260m) and traverse the Dades Valley with its kasbahs and palm groves to reach the start of our trek.
+For 4 fantastic days, we head south on quiet trails through the Sahro, crossing remote uplands and camping beside the stone-built summer settlements or ‘azibs' of the Berbers.
 Beyond our high point at the summit of Kouaouch (2600m), where the views encompass the snow-capped summit of Jebel Mgoun, our trek continues by way of the spectacular twin towers known as Bab n'Ali (Ali's Gate).
-Including the chance to do some sightseeing in Marrakech, this holiday can also be combined with the Dunes of Chegaga Trek.
+We round off this wonderful week with the chance to explore Marrakech.
+If you're looking for a true `off the beaten track` trek and a rick cultural journey in a lesser known area of Morocco with time to explore magical Marrakech then this is the perfect Moroccan walking holiday!

 Is this holiday for you?